 Serverless is a hot technology right now.
-However, what does it mean?
+But, what does it actually mean?
 The easiest way to define it is that it takes the “where” out of software deployment.
-To understand this concept a little more clearly, let’s look at the various ways in which software was deployed.
+To understand this concept a little more clearly, let’s look at the various ways in which software has been deployed.

 The history of software deployment

 In the past, systems administrators would prepare physical servers for software to be deployed.
 This would involve installing the operating system, associated device drivers, making sure there was enough memory/disk/processor available, installing any prerequisites, etc. They would also take care of hardware upgrades and so forth.
 This is known as a “bare metal” environment.
 There is strong coupling between the physical hardware and the deployed software, since one strongly depends on the other.
 Here, the unit of deployment was an actual server.